Understanding Psychedelic Therapy in Clinical Trials

 Set & Setting

-The patient’s mindset can significantly influence their experience, with factors such as expectations, beliefs, and intentions playing a critical role.
+The patient’s mindset can significantly influence their experience.
+Factors such as expectations, beliefs, and intentions play critical roles.

-Setting can also have a crucial impact on the psychedelic experience.
-The physical environment, lighting, sound, and presence of others can all influence the experience.
+Setting also significantly impacts the psychedelic experience.
+This includes physical environment, lighting, sound, and the presence of others.

 A safe, comfortable, and supportive environment can help foster relaxation, security, and openness, while an uncomfortable, unfamiliar, or chaotic environment can lead to a more challenging and unsettling experience.

-These examples of setting can contribute to positive patient outcomes:
+The aspects of setting that may contribute to positive patient outcomes include:

 Physical Safety

-A safe and comfortable physical environment is essential during a psychedelic session.
+A physically safe and comfortable environment is essential during psychedelic sessions.
+Every element of the space is designed to support patient well-being.

 Psychological Safety